val-samonte/p2p-chat/README.md

 ### Objective

-This projects aims to become a hub to facilitate the trading of tokens and fiat in an open and decentralized manner.
+This project aims to become a hub to facilitate the trading of tokens and fiat in an open and decentralized manner.

 ### Case Study